-Using isolated networks is very effective for security but can hamper efficiency and are usually costlier to operate.
-In order to improve productivity, and reduce costs while maintaining security, data diodes can be used to provide one-way traffic into the secure network, ensuring that data can enter the network, but no data can leave.
+Using isolated networks is very effective for security but can hamper efficiency and is usually costlier to operate.
+In order to improve productivity, and reduce costs while maintaining security, data diodes are often used to provide one-way traffic into the secure network, ensuring that data can enter the network, but no data can leave.

 Use our downloadable Data Diode Comparison Chart to evaluate your options and choose the best solution for your environment.